 We will be taking a day trip to a nearby beach, so don’t forget your swimsuit!

 You will be met at the airport (except those of you coming overland) by Relax Travel and depending on your arrival time, will be transported to a hotel or to the Peace Corps office where you will be taken in a Peace Corps vehicle to the Thies training center.
 Relax agents should meet you where you pick up your luggage and will know your name and have a sign.
-When they pick you up you will be given a local cell phone and and enough credit to make emergency calls as necessary.
-If you would like to make personal calls you are free to purchase and add credit to these phones.
+You will be given a local cell phone once you arrive to the Peace Corps Office.
+You are responsible for purchasing credit for these phones.

 If there is a communication problem or change of flights and you find yourself in Dakar without anyone waiting for you at the airport, please contact one of emergency contacts on this emergency contact sheet: https://docs.google.com/document/d/14L-zMzCtcBRoilFH3aHyEX6MMIEsfeJgHBdC4RzHJUU/edit?usp=sharing